Part IV: The German air-landing plan

 In order to create more perception for the events to follow, we shall first set the stage with a brief introduction of the German air-landing plan for the West of Holland and the Dutch defence status in the projected area of operations.

-In order to make life easier the landing of air-landing troops [22nd Luftlande Division - lifted in by transport planes] and airborne troops [7th Flieger Division - (mainly) parachuted in] shall be collectively addressed as "air-landing" troops.
-Only if differentiation between the two is required they shall be specified with the respective applicable titles.
+In order to make life easier the landing of air-landing troops [22nd Luftlande Division - lifted in by transport planes] and airborne troops [7th Flieger Division - parachuted in] shall be collectively addressed as "air-landing" troops.
+Only if distinction between the two is required they shall be specified addressed with the respective applicable titles.

 Original air-landing plans

-Around the year 1936 the first genuine German initiatives started to build a number of airborne companies for use in a small scale tactical spectrum.
-Both Luftwaffe and Heer developed separate plans, which would eventually melt together into the basis of a genuine airborne division in 1939.
-It was only when Generalmajor Kurt Student came in the picture for the leadership of the new airborne weapon that also a strategic meaning started to gloom for this new asset.
+Around the year 1936 the first genuine German developements were seen in creating a number of airborne companies for use in the smaller ranges of the tactical spectrum.
+Both Luftwaffe and Heer developed separate plans, which would eventually melt together and form the basis of the first genuine airborne division in 1939.
+It was only when Generalmajor Kurt Student came in the picture for the leadership of the new airborne weapon that also a strategic significance started to gloom for the airbornes.

-Student was instructed to design operations in the Belgian theatre.
-Studies and plans were developed to drop airbornes west of the stretched Ardennes forests, in order to assist the main force in its attempts to swiftly take the Maas defences.
-Also major airborne operations in the Belgian defences between Antwerp and Gent [Reduit Nationale] and a special operation to take the strategic fortress at Eben Emael by a limited but bold airborne action were considered and worked out.
+Student was instructed to design operations in the Belgian and Dutch theatre.
+Studies and plans were developed to drop airbornes west of the outstretched Ardennes forests, meant to assist the main force in its attempts to swiftly crumble the Meuse (Maas) defences.
+Also major airborne operations in the Belgian rear defences, between Antwerp and Gent [Reduit Nationale], and a special operation to take the strategic fortress at Eben Emael by a limited but bold airborne action were considered and worked out.
+Soon enough Hitler decided that the latter would definitely be on, causing Student to raise a task-force from prominent airbornes and to-be-trained sappers to execute the operation.
+This taskforce would covertly seperate itself from the airborne division mainbody.

 In this early phase of developing the plans for the Westfeldzug, Hitler and his Generals still focussed on a German push which had the obvious signature of the WWI plan that had been originally designed by Von Schlieffen.
-Holland was merely to be spared and the main thrust would go through narrow Belgium.
+Holland was mostly to be spared, the main thrust would go through narrow Belgium.
 Student however already started studying operations in the Netherlands way before he was officially instructed so.
-When finally Hitler gave orders to Student to leave the Belgian theatre out and focus on a massive operation in the Netherlands, Student had already made up his mind.
+When finally - end of January 1940 - Hitler gave orders to Student to leave the Belgian theatre (with exception of Eben-Emael) and focus on a massive operation in the Netherlands, Student had already done much of the work.

-In January 1940 the outlines of the plans were ready.
-Eben Emael in Belgium would be left in and was to be undertaken by a special forces battalion that was mainly formed from the most seasoned airbornes and a whole bunch of specialist-engineers.
-The bulk of the small airborne division was however foreseen to be dropped straight into the heart of the Dutch defences, the Fortress Holland.
+End of January 1940 the outlines of the plans were already available.
+Eben Emael in Belgium would be left in and was to be undertaken by a special battalion that was mainly formed from the most seasoned airbornes and a whole bunch of specialist-engineers, to be assisted by a land task-force for the quick link-up on the ground.
+The bulk of the small airborne division was however foreseen to be dropped straight into the heart of the Dutch defences, the Fortress Holland, although also plans were briefly studied for airborne drops at the west side of the Enclosuredijk (under Den Helder), west of the Grebbeline, near Utrecht, west of the Meuse at Roermond and Venlo and even in the province of Zeeland.
+All these options were stricken and the massive operation in the Fortress Holland remained.

-The first plans had been limited to a large scale operation at the so called southern front of the Fortress Holland, between the large bridges at Moerdijk and the city of Rotterdam.
-Hitler would later see to it that a more daring component was added.
-A surprise air-landing assault on the departmental city of The Hague, where the Royal Family, Government and all major Military Headquarters (including the General Headquarters) were situated.
-Hitler desired to force the Dutch into quick capitulation by seizing the Royal Family and Cabinet, possibly even taking out the entire military command structure too.
+The first plans had been limited to a large scale operation at the so called southern front of the Fortress Holland, between the large bridges of Moerdijk and the city of Rotterdam.
+At the last moment Hitler would see to it that a more daring component was added.
+A surprise air-landing assault on the Dutch administrative and governmenntal centre of The Hague, where the Royal Family, the Government and all major Military Headquarters (including the General Headquarters) were situated.
+Hitler desired to force the Dutch into a quick capitulation by seizing the Royal Family and Cabinet, possibly even taking out the entire military command structure too.

-Student embraced this opportunity to proof the potential strategic meaning of his airborne and airlanding units.
+Student embraced this opportunity to proof the potential strategic meaning of his airbornes.
 He realised that the operation incorporated the chance of defining an unprecedented new feature in the spectrum of both strategic and tactical operations and that absolute secrecy was imperative to safequard the essential surprise element.
-He was therefore shocked to receive instructions that an earlier scheduled Scandinavian campaign would demand a considerable portion of his airbornes and that these forces would indeed jump into action.
-Student feared that the veil of secrecy would be lifted and the Allies get the warning of this added 3rd dimension in the German army potential.
+He was therefore shocked to lern that an earlier scheduled Scandinavian campaign would demand a considerable portion of his ready airborne-companies and that these forces would indeed jump into action, unveiling their very existance and potential.
+Student feared that the veil of secrecy would be lifted and the Allies would get the warning of this added 3rd dimension in the German potential.

 Indeed the Operation Weserübung - the invasion of Norway and Denmark - intervened considerably.
-It did not only warn the West for the German possession of airbornes and airlanding troops, but the operations also demanded the loss of quite a number of well trained airbornes and many valuable transport planes.
+It did not only warn the West for the German possession of significant intentions of using airbornes and airlanding troops, but the operations also demanded the loss of quite a number of well trained airbornes and many valuable transport planes too.
 Nevertheless, particulalrly the limited use (and knowledge) of the airbornes caused the Allies to nearly overlook the potential of this instrument.
-The massive airlandings at Norway though, were not missed by the Western countries.
+That was quite different for the massive airlift-troop landings at Norway, which were not missed by the Western countries intelligence.
 It helped a lot that a Dutch KLM pilot was an eye witness of a large scale airlanding operation near Oslo.
 His report to the Dutch intelligence would cause an extended package of counter measures in Holland during the month of April 1940.
-Many of these precautions would pay off less than a month later.
+Many of these precautions would pay off less than a month later, when Holland would be on the receiving end of a German airlanding operation.

+On one hand the Germans had reveiled their new feature.
 On the other hand Student and his staff had gained valuable lessons too.
-Besides the losses, that formed the hardest lessons learnt, the most important experiences came from the hard felt lessons that were caused by poor delivery of the airbornes by the Luftwaffe.
-That experience caused Student to reassure himself of the vital importance of accuracy of the Luftwaffe transport fleet, particularly during the first wave of the operation when the airbornes were to profit most of the surprise element.
-It caused the Luftwaffe to decide to adapt the drop-level in the Dutch theatre to the bare minimum.
-That this incorporated addition risks to both the jumpers and the airplanes would have to be absorbed in comparison to the operational risk of straddled landing of vital combat-formations.
+Besides the losses, that formed the most tragic lessons learnt, the most important experiences came from the hard felt lessons that were caused by poor delivery of the airbornes by the Luftwaffe.
+That experience moved Student to reassure himself of the vital importance of accuracy of the Luftwaffe transport fleet, particularly during the first wave of the operation when the airbornes were to profit most of the surprise element.
+It caused the Luftwaffe to decide adapting the altitudes and to drop the assault jump-level in the Dutch theatre to the bare minimum of around 100m only.
+That this incorporated addition risks to both the jumpers and the airplanes would have to be absorbed whereas it would decrease the operational risk of straddled landing of vital combat-formations.
 In that respect - the crucial element of the success of the first phase - the Dutch operation would differ little from the even more daring Eben-Emael operation, which incorporated gliders (which the Dutch theatre did not!) that had to land on a virtual brief-mark size landingstrip, on top of the fortress ceiling.
-A pin point operation of the highest thinkable standard, but launched even before Zulu-hour in order to gain to total suprise.
+A pin point operation of the highest thinkable standard, but launched even before Zulu-hour in order to gain total suprise.

 The final plan

-When the plan for the Holland campaign gradually developed and gained a more firmly shape, it grew into an extended airborne operation that would see the airbornes being dropped at six main targets and air-landed troops at four locations.
-Airbornes would set the ball rolling, after which the air-landed troops would have to push the play home.
+When the plan for the Holland campaign gradually developed and gained a more firmly shape, it grew into an airborne operation of magnitude.
+It would see airbornes being dropped at six main targets and air-landed troops at four locations.
+Assault planes followed by airbornes would set the ball rolling, sweep most of the Dutch air-to-ground defences, after which the air-landed troops would have to push the play home.
+This operation was divided into two theatres of operation, Fall Nord (Case North) - a mainly airlanding operation - and Fall Süd (Case South) - a mainly airborne operation.
+The two operations would be executed independantly to begin with, but Kurt Student would be overall commander.
+Besides, a second phase could bring both operations together.

 Operation 'North'

-Two sectors of operation were designed, that would be pretty much self-sustaining.
-The northern component - lead by Generalleutnant Graf von Sponeck [commander of 22nd (Luftlande) Infanterie Division] - would comprise two-third of the air-landing troops and five companies of airbornes of the 2nd Airborne Regiment.
-These would have to seize three airfields around The Hague: Ypenburg AFB (between The Hague and Delft), Valkenburg AFB (between Leiden and The Hague) and the auxilary AFB Ockenburg (at the direct outskirts of The Hague near the coast).
-After seizure of these AFB's, strong combat-taskforce would invade The Hague from three directions, and a special taskforce would search and catch the VIP's on the extended list of Royals, Ministers and Generals.
-If the operation would be successful, the governmental and military capitulation of the Netherlands could be enforced.
+These formations would have to seize three airforce bases (AFB) around The Hague: Ypenburg AFB (between The Hague and Delft), Valkenburg AFB (between Leiden and The Hague) and the auxilary strip at Ockenburg (at the direct outskirts of The Hague near the coast).
+After seizure of these AFB's, strong combat-taskforce would invade the Hague from three directions, and a special taskforce would search and capture VIP's on the extended list of Royals, Ministers and Generals.
+Should the operation be successful, the governmental and military capitulation of the Netherlands could probably be enforced or it would at least cause a major set-up in the Dutch military command structure.
 It was specifically determined though that the Queen of the Netherlands and her Family would remain unharmed and treated with the highest esteem possible.
-Should the plan fail, the troops would have to tie the nearby Dutch 1st Corps in the vicinity of The Hague.
+Should the plan fail, the troops would have to tie the nearby bulk of the Dutch 1st Corps in the vicinity of The Hague.

 Operation 'South'

-The airbornes were scheduled to land at both sides of the Moerdijk bridges, at two locations near Dordrecht, at AFB Waalhaven south of Rotterdam and in the south of Rotterdam near the the Feyenoord football stadium.
-Air-landing troops would land on AFB Waalhaven and a special party of about 90 men was to be airlifted by sea-planes and flown in right in the heart of Rotterdam, on the Nieuwe Maas river.
+The airbornes were scheduled to land on both sides of the Moerdijk bridges, at three locations near Dordrecht, at AFB Waalhaven south of Rotterdam and in the south of Rotterdam near the Feyenoord football stadium.
+Air-landing troops would land on AFB Waalhaven and a special party of about 90 men was to be airlifted by sea-planes and flown in right into the heart of Rotterdam, on the Nieuwe Maas river.
 This landing party was designated to take four bridges that connected the South and the North of Rotterdam, but more importantly, formed the only strategic connections between the south and the north of the country within the entire Fortress Holland.

 The entire German plan was most ambitious.
-It involved about 15,000 men, of which almost 4,000 were airbornes of the 7th Flieger Division, 10,000 men airlanding troops of the 22nd Luftlande Division and about 1,000 men airlanding troops of the attached 72th Infanterie Regiment.
+It involved a little less than 15,000 men, of which almost 4,000 were airbornes of the 7th Flieger Division, 9,500 men airlanding troops of the 22nd Luftlande Division and about 1,000 men airlanding troops of the attached 72th Infanterie Regiment.
 The latter had not been trained for airlanding operations and were an operational reserve unit that would be flown in during the later stages of the battle.

-This operation would obviously involve a massive fleet of transport planes.
+This operation would obviously demand a massive fleet of transport planes.
 That fleet would be the Achilles-heel of the whole plan.
 The Germans were well aware of two major liabilities.
-The first and foremost was the limited capacity of the targetted AFB's.
+The first and foremost was the limited capacity of the targeted AFB's.
 These could not handle the entire fleet at once.
-Moreover, the total fleet available for the Dutch theatre was not larger than about 450 transporters, all of the Ju-52/3 type.
-These planes could carry 12-14 fully equipped airbornes or 14-16 equipped air-landing troops.
-It meant that - taken some losses into account and bearing in mind that plenty of heavier equipment, weapons and ammo had to flown in too - at least four full waves had to be executed [also assisted by some He-111 bomber squadrons assisting in dropping supplies] before the entire force would be flown in.
-That would request very much of the flying personnel and the planes, as well as the necessary fighter protection.
+The much intersected Dutch fields and meadows could not provide alternatives.
+The total fleet that was available for the Dutch theatre was not larger than about 450 transporters, all of the Ju-52/3 type, with only a modest reserve of a few dozen planes.
+These Ju-52 planes could carry 12-14 fully equipped airbornes or 14-16 equipped air-landing troops, but flights with equipment would demand much capacity too.
+It meant that - taken some losses into account and bearing in mind that plenty of heavier equipment, weapons and ammo had to flown in continously - at least three full waves had to be executed to bring in the bulk of the men with their equipment.
+Follow up flights would fly in the rest and continous refurbishing and supply flights had to be executed too.
+The Ju-52 fleet would be assisted by two or three squadrons of He-111 bombers of KG.4, which could drop 'supply bombs' from their bomb racks.
+The entire airlift operation would request very much of the flying personnel and the planes, as well as the necessary fighter protection.
 The air lifting operation had therefore been spread out over two full days.

 The defences

-We shall adress the defences in comparison to the German battle plan, starting with the northen sector.
+We shall adress the defences against the German battle plan starting with the northen sector.

 Defence-sector North

-The three to be targetted Dutch AFB's were all provided with an army occupation.
-At Ypenburg and Valkenburg a full infantry battalion and at Ockenburg a depot (recruit) infantry company.
-Ypenburg in particular had an adequate anti-aircraft artillery [AAA] representation too.
-Both heavy and light AAA units were positioned around the AFB, most of in the Delft area, which was alongside the main landing strip.
-Valkenburg lacked AAA for the field was not yet in use.
-It had been constructed recently and was still to swampy to be used by fighters, let alone bombers or strike planes.
+The three to be targeted Dutch AFB's were all provided with an army occupation.
+The defences at Ypenburg and Valkenburg both comprised a full regular infantry battalion whereas the auxilary field Ockenburg had a modestly trained infantry company of young recruits.
+When it came to ground-to-air defences Ypenburg in particular had an adequate AAA shield.
+It comprised both heavy and light AAA units, which were positioned around the AFB, most of in the Delft area, which lay mostly alongside the main landing strip.
+Valkenburg lacked any AAA which was caused by the fact that the field was not yet in use.
+It had been constructed and drained only recently and was still in too much of a swampy state to be used by fighters, let alone bombers or strike planes.
 Ockenburg was nothing more than an auxilary strip.
-It was mainly in use as a test and construction base where newly procured and overhauled air-planes were fitted with the last pieces and details and test-flights were performed.
-As such virtually all the airforce planes on the base were not battle ready.
-Ockenburg AFB lacked AAA too, with exception of a few machineguns.
+It was mainly in use as a test and construction base where newly procured and/or overhauled air-planes were (re)assembled, armed and tested.
+The airplanes on Ockenburg all were in a state of maintenance or assembly, none being operational as they were.
+Ockenburg lacked AAA too, with exception of a number of heavy machineguns.
 Apart from AAA around the AFB's quite a number of batteries were positioned in the close vicinity of The Hague.
+Most of these would see plenty of targets in their sights before the first day of the war would be over.

-Of the three AFB's involved only Ypenburg had a ready service status.
-It was one of the main AFB's and homebase to a squadron of adequate Fokker D-XXI fighters and a squadron of Douglas D8-N reconnaissance / light strike planes.
-The latter were however assigned for fighter duties because of the hard felt shortage of fighters.
-They were totally unsuited for this odd role though.
+Of the three AFB's involved only Ypenburg had a ready active service status.
+It was one of the main AFB's and homebase to a squadron of adequate Fokker D-XXI fighters, a squadron of Douglas D8-N reconnaissance / light strike planes and a recce group with elder bi-planes.
+The Douglas light assault planes had been assigned for fighter duties also because of the hard felt shortage of fighters.
+They were totally unsuited for this odd role though, which made it a silly decision to sacrifice these modern planes to a role that they were totally not suitable for.
+Yet it had been decided so.

 In the west of the country lay the bulk of the 1st Corps of the Field Army.
 It had been assigned as a strategic reserve at the disposal of the General Headquarters.
-It meant that three infantry regiments and two artillery regiments were positioned within an 15 km range of the The Hague area.
-Also a regiment of motorbike hussars was available.
+It meant that three infantry regiments and two artillery regiments were positioned within a 15 km range of the Hague area.
+Additionaly a regiment of motorbike hussars was made available by detaching it from the Light Division.
 It was stationed at Wassenaar (nearby Valkenburg AFB).
-Also depot battalions were available in the cities of Leiden, The Hague and Delft.
+A number of depot (training) battalions were available in the cities of Leiden, the Hague and Delft.
 All in all, about 20,000 men trained troops and some thousands of recruits were stationed near the projected German area of operations.
 That was about twice the size of the total of envisaged German troops for this theatre.

 Defence-sector South

-Two heavy AAA batteries were positioned on the southern front sector.
-One at Moerdijk and one on the island called Hoekse Waard [in between the Hollands Diep and the Island Ysselmonde].
-At the bridges only a handful of heavy machinegun platoons were present to protect the bridges against low altitude raids.
+Only two AAA batteries with Vickers 7,5 cm guns were positioned on the southern front sector.
+One at Moerdijk and one on the island called Hoekse Waard [in between the Hollandsch Diep and the Island Ysselmonde].
+At the bridges near Moerdijk three heavy machinegun platoons with four 7,92 cm MG's each were present to protect the bridges against low altitude raids.

-On the Island of Ysselmonde only the Waalhaven AFB and the Pernis oil storage had a military occupation.
-An infantry battalion, reinforced with two bren carriers and a number of AAA platoons were stationed on and nearby the AFB.
-Two heavy AAA batteries were positioned nearby too, a couple more in a wider range.
+On the Island of Ysselmonde only the Waalhaven AFB and the Pernis oil tank park had an active military occupation.
+An infantry battalion, reinforced with two bren carriers and a number of AAA platoons (comprising both 2 cm AA guns and MG's) were stationed on and nearby the AFB.
+Two 7,5 cm AAA batteries were positioned nearby too, a couple more in a wider range.
 The Pernis oil tank yard was defended by an infantry company.
 In the southern part of Rotterdam an infantry company and a company of non-combattants formed the only military presence.
-The rest of the Rotterdam garisson was located north of the Maas.
+The rest of the Rotterdam garisson was located north of the Meuse river.

-Rotterdam - north of the Nieuwe Maas - had a little less than 7,000 men military personnel in its midst.
-Rotterdam was the logistical centre of the Dutch army and it also housed many recruit barracks of all branches, not to mention a large navy representation.
-Since Rotterdam was the army engineer and intendance city, most of the 7,000 men available were non-combattants.
-Three infantry companies and about 450 marines [professional soldiers of the highest standard] were the only combattants in the city north of the Maas.
+Rotterdam - north of the Nieuwe Maas - had around 6,500 men military personnel in its midst.
+Rotterdam was the logistical centre of the Dutch army and it also housed many recruit barracks of several branches, not to mention a large navy representation.
+Since Rotterdam was the army engineer and logistics city, most of the 6,500 men on the north shore that were available were non-combatants.
+Three infantry companies and about 450 marines [professional soldiers of the highest standard] were the only trained combatants in the city north of the Maas.
 The city was not prepared for defence, not the least due to the fact that an enemy was not expected this far ahead of the outer defences of the Fortress.
-The city garisson of 7,000 men was commanded by a Colonel of the Engineering Corps, who had only three officers in his staff.
-The navy and marines fell not under his command.
+The city garisson of 7,000 men in total was commanded by a Colonel (Pieter Scharroo) of the Engineering Corps, who had only three officers in his staff.
+The navy and marines fell beyond his command.
 They were led by a Colonel of the Marines Corps.
+This inconsistent command structure between the two Colonels had been addressed by Col. Scharroo, but to no evail.
+The Hague had left him dangling, not solving the issue.

-The southfront along the Hollands Diep had been prepared for defence.
-Quite a number of shelter casemates had been constructed along the northern shore of the Hollands Diep and inland.
+The southfront along the Hollandsch Diep (Meuse) had been prepared for defence.
+A vast number of concrete shelter casemates had been constructed along the northern shore of the Hollands Diep and more inland.
 Four heavy casemates (block-houses) were available on the north side of the Moerdijk bridges, of which one was actually constructed on the extreme southeastern point of the adjecent island Hoekse Waard.
-Two of these block-houses contained only heavy machineguns, two contained both a capable 5 cm AT gun and a heavy machinegun.
-On the Island of Dordrecht, on the northern landhead of the Moerdijk bridges, also some shelter casemates had been constructed inland.
-To the south of the Moerdijk bridges a slightly fortified perimeter had been constructed, merely comprising field reinforcements, occupied by a two infantry companies.
-This occupation had only two 57 mm infantry guns at its disposal next to a modest amount of heavy and light machineguns.
+Two of these block-houses contained only heavy machineguns, the two others contained both a capable modern 5 cm AT gun and a heavy machinegun.
+On the Island of Dordrecht, on the northern landhead of the Moerdijk bridges, some shelter casemates had been constructed inland.
+To the south of the Moerdijk bridges a slightly fortified perimeter had been constructed, merely comprising semi-permanent field reinforcements, occupied by two infantry companies.
+When it came to heavier weapons the defence had only two 57 mm infantry guns at its disposal next to a modest amount of heavy and light machineguns.
 The position was scheduled to be taken over by the 6th Border Infantry Battalion that guarded the border with Belgium south of Breda.
 That battalion had some AT guns too.
-It is good to known though, that it was obviously not in the plans to defend the southend of the bridges in case of a convential German invasion.
-The reinforcements on the southside of the Moerdijk brigdes were only intended to prevent a strategic surprise attack and to form a safety perimeter should the bridges have to be spared until the last moment for allies to cross.
-Eventually the bridges themselves would be destroyed.
-That explains why the southend was so ill prepared for sustained defence in comparison to the north end.

-The bulk of the availabe 8.000 men troops was stationed in the Hoekse Waard and the Island of Dordrecht.
-The entire area between Moerdijk and Dordrecht was occupied by a force that was designated as Group Kil, containing about 4,500 men of the total number of 8,000 men.
+The bulk of the availabe 8.000 men troops on the South-front was stationed in the area called Hoekse Waard and the Island of Dordrecht.
+The entire area between Moerdijk and Dordrecht was occupied by a force that was designated as Group Kil (commanded by Col. Van Andel), containing about 4,500 men of the total number of 8,000 men.
 In the city of Dordrecht itself about 1,500 men.
-They were all - but about 100 men - recruits of the army Maritime Engineering Depot.
-The city garisson was commanded by Lieutenant-Colonel (of the Engineering Corps) Mussert.
+They were all - but about 100 men railway engineers and 30 men of two AA MG platoons - recruits of the army Maritime Engineering (pontoneers, river crafters, naval sappers) which had its depot in Dordrecht.
+The city garisson was commanded by Lieutenant-Colonel Josephus Mussert.
 This officer was a brother of Anton Mussert, the leader of the Dutch national-socialistic movement [NSB, Nationale Socialistische Beweging].
+Lt.-Col. Josephus Mussert was entirely loyal though, although, obviously under suspicion by many.

-The southfront of the Fortress Holland had quite a contingent of artillery at its disposal.
-About 80 guns in the calibers 7,5 cm, 12 cm and 15 cm were devided in the sector between the western and the northeastern front extremity.
-Many of these guns were of an obsolete type though.
-No less than 60 guns - the 12 and 15 cm - dated from the 1880's.
-Although still capable of delivering a lethal load, they were only capable of slow firing-rate and besides, fitted with fixed mounts, preventing them from participating in dynamic fire-missions.
-Only the 20 off available 7,5 cm guns were able to produce prolonged rapid fire, if required.
-Closer to Rotterdam a highly modern artillery battalion with 12 off 10,5 cm howitzers was available too.
+It was briefely addressed before.
+The South-front of the Fortress Holland had quite a contingent of artillery at its disposal.
+About 80 guns in the calibers 7,5 cm, 12 cm and 15 cm were divided over the sector between the western and the northeastern front extremity.
+Many of these guns were of an old or even obsolete type though.
+No less than 60 guns - all the 12 and 15 cm - dated back to the 1880's, although slightly modified in between.
+They were still capable of delivering a lethal load, but only capable of slow firing-rate and besides, fitted with fixed mounts, preventing these guns from participating in dynamic fire-missions.
+Only the available 20 off 7,5 cm guns were able to produce prolonged rapid fire, if required.
+Closer to Rotterdam a modern artillery battalion with 12 off 10,5 cm howitzers was available too.
 These capable weapons were able to deliver loads across distances of over 16 km and could produce prolonged rapid fire as well.

 General features

-As a direct result of the fact-findings learnt from the German Scandinavia campaign, the Dutch army organised large scale obstructions on the larger secondary roads and the few highways that Holland contained in those days.
+As a direct result of the fact-findings learnt from the German Scandinavia campaign, the Dutch army organised large scale obstructions on the more significant secondary roads and the few highways that Holland contained in those days.
 Every so many hundred meters carts, trucks or other vehicles were placed, so that these paved stretches were no longer useful for airlanding.
-Airfields all over the country, that were not in use, were ploughed and/or obstructed with a dense formation of obstructions or obsolete vehicles.
-At some strategic positions machinegun crews had been posted during evening and night hours and airfield commanders received instructions that German operations in Norway had shown the substantial use of airlanding troops up to contigents of a few thousand men a time.
-Unfortunately the same instruction only referred to small tactical airborne operations.
+Airfields all over the country, that were not in use, were ploughed up and/or obstructed with a dense formation of obstructions or obsolete vehicles.
+MG crews had been posted at some strategic positions during evening and night hours and airfield commanders received instructions that German operations in Norway had shown the substantial use of airlanding troops up to contigents of a few thousand men at a time.
+Unfortunately the same instruction only referred to small tactical airborne operations, up to max coy size, but usually considerably less.
 Commanders were instructed to have at least one platoon ready and mobile to counter these small airborne landings.
-So there it was: excellent preparation to counter or prevent massive airlandings, poor preps as it came to larger airborne ops.
+So there it was: excellent preparation to counter or prevent larger airlandings, poor preps as it came to larger airborne ops.

-Until half April 1940 the Soutfront Fortress Holland had had its own integral command.
-When in April large troop shifts occured, due to the revised strategy, the command over the Southfront troop contingents had moved back to the Commander Fortress Holland in The Hague [Lt-Gen van Andel].
-As such the integral command of the Dutch defences in the future southern operation sector would be situated as far away as the Hague!
+Until half April 1940 the Sout-front Fortress Holland had had its own integral command.
+When in April large troop shifts occured, due to the revised strategy, the command over the South-front troop contingents had moved back to the Commander Fortress Holland in The Hague [Lt-Gen Van Andel - not to be mixed with the commander of Group Kil, a far family member with identical family name].
+As such the integral command of the Dutch defences in the future southern operation sector would be situated as far away as the Hague.
+Locally each sector had its own commander, three in total.
+That was far from ideal.

 The airforce and AAA units, commanded by Lt-Gen Best - commander of the Dutch air-defences - were under a different regime.
-That made sense for the air defence had tasted a little bit of action already during the formal neutrality phase [Phoney War period] which had been applicable since 1 September 1939.
+That made sense, since the air defence had tasted action already during the formal neutrality phase [Phoney War period], which had been applicable since 1 September 1939.
 The Dutch aerospace had been patrolled and guarded by the airforce and heavy AAA batteries had seen quite some action against foreign intruders of the Dutch airspace.
-Therefore the air defences were under orders to be on alert [stand-by fighter flights, AAA batteries manned and battle-ready] half an hour before down.
-In May 1940 this meant that at 0315 hrs stand-by crews and AAA positions had to be on high alert.
+Therefore the air defences were under orders to be on alert [stand-by fighter flights, AAA batteries manned and battle-ready] half an hour before dawn.
+In May 1940 this meant that at 0315 hrs (Dutch time) stand-by crews and AAA positions had to be on high alert.

 Unlike the Belgian and French army, the Dutch army did not suffer from extreme leave percentages amongst the mobilized army units.
 The activated Belgian (625,000 men) and French (3,300,000 men) armies, which were much larger than the modest size Dutch army (280,000 men), demanded much more of their economic work forces than the Dutch army, that due to its limited size left plenty of healthy men available for labour and other economic duties.
 Also the Dutch leave system was quite rigid, particularly for the border infantry formations that were supposed to keep up a very high percentage of readiness.
-In the Belgian and French armies up to 15-20% leave number were no exception, even amongst strategically vital units.
-There was also the fact that the Dutch high command was convinced (in the late evening of the 9th of May 1940) of the upcoming German invasion, the Belgian army was quite reluctant to believe the 9 May warnings and the French even denied the imminent thread at all.
-Gamelin went to bed without putting his army - and the BEF for that matter - on a higher state of alert and would even hesitate to do so when the first news of the German invasion would reach the GQG in the morning of the 10th.
-With exception of the daft decision by the Commander Fortress Holland to leave his Fortress troops on the second highest alert, the entire Dutch army was as ready as it could be (save its inert limitations) for the things to come.
+In the Belgian and French armies up to 15-20% leave ratio were no exception, even amongst strategically vital units.
+There was also the fact that the Dutch high command was convinced (in the late evening of the 9th of May 1940) of the upcoming German invasion, whereas the Belgian army was quite reluctant to believe the 9 May warnings and started warning troops well into the early hours of the 10th.
+The French even denied the imminent thread at all.
+Gamelin went to bed without putting his army - and the BEF for that matter - on a higher state of alert and would even hesitate to do so when the first news of the German invasion would reach his GQG in the morning of the 10th.
+With exception of the unwise decision by the Commander Fortress Holland to leave his Fortress troops on the second highest alert, the entire Dutch army was as ready as it could be (save its inert limitations) for the things to come.

 Balance

-The Germans would set a trend.
+The Germans would set a trend between May 1940 and May 1941.
 They themselves would only repeat this kind of operation once more, exactly a year later in Crete.
 Like in Holland that operation would be costly, but Crete would demand an even higher price.
 It would close the book on large scale German airlanding operations.
-The Germans considered that the costs didn't outmatch the gains and realized that a well prepared opponent would be able to counter these kinds of operations.
+The Germans considered that the costs didn't earn the gains and realized that a well prepared opponent would be able to counter this kind of operations.

-Kurt Student was a firm believer in his new weapon.
-He had designed a daring plan and a perfect appliance.
+Kurt Student was a firm believer in his new weapon, back in 1939/1940.
+He had designed a daring plan and found a perfect appliance.
 The water-rich country of Holland, that had always benefitted of the strength of the water-ally, was a perfect theatre to test the first large scale operation possibilities of a large contingent of airlanding troops dropped deep into enemy territory.
 Besides, the Dutch army was regarded an opponent of little significance.
 That would leave some room to learn on the job, whereas the opponent would most likely not be able to benefit from the inevitable German mistakes.

-Notwithstanding the latter qualification, the Dutch army had been the best prepared Allied force as it came to anticipation on larger airlandings.
+Notwithstanding it's modest capacity, the Dutch army had been the best prepared Allied force as it came to anticipation on larger airlandings.
 The Belgian and French army were ill prepared for such an operation, but to their fortune - apart from Eben Emael - they would not be the target of this new device.
+They were however treated on other 'first offs', like the armoured fist that hit them in the lower belly.

 At around 0230 hrs on May 10th, 1940, the engines of about 450 Ju-52 transport planes were fired up.
 Planes were boarded and when the signal came to lift off, a giant air armada got airborne.
 The world was about to be introduced to yet another feature of warfare ...